qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 or by moving only the balloon.
 The icons are part of GIS theme, and are used by default in the other themes too.

-The |mActionAnnotation| :guilabel:`Move Annotation` tool allows to move the annotation on the map canvas.
+The |mActionAnnotation| :sup:`Move Annotation` tool allows to move the annotation on the map canvas.

 Form annotations